odoo/owl/README.md

 simple and consistent way.
 Owl's main features are:

 - a declarative component system,
-- a reactivity system based on hooks,
+- a fine grained reactivity system similar to Vue,
-- concurrent mode by default,
+- hooks
+- fragments
+- asynchronous rendering

 Owl components are defined with ES6 classes and xml templates, uses an underlying virtual DOM, integrates beautifully with hooks, and the rendering is